Luv Is Rage 2

-Luv Is Rage 2 is the debut studio album by American rapper Lil Uzi Vert.
-It was released on August 25, 2017, through Generation Now and Atlantic Records.
-The album serves as a sequel to Uzi's commercial debut mixtape Luv Is Rage (2015).
-It features guest appearances from The Weeknd and Pharrell Williams.
+Luv Is Rage 2 is the debut studio album by the American rapper and singer Lil Uzi Vert, released on August 25, 2017, through Generation Now and Atlantic Records.
+The album's production was handled by various producers, including Lil Uzi Vert themself, Don Cannon, Honorable C.N.O.T.E., Maaly Raw, Pharrell Williams, Pi'erre Bourne and TM88, and features guest appearances from the Weeknd, Oh Wonder, and Pharrell Williams.
+An emo rap album, Luv Is Rage 2 is characterized by its vibrant, emotionally charged soundscape, blending Auto-Tune-heavy vocals, melodic hooks, and high-energy beats with themes of heartbreak, hedonism, and nihilistic bravado.
+Serving as a successor to Uzi's third extended play, Luv Is Rage 1.5 (2017), and debut commercial mixtape, Luv Is Rage (2015).
+A deluxe edition, featuring four bonus tracks, was released on November 17, 2017, followed by a Japan-exclusive edition with two additional tracks.

-Luv Is Rage 2 was supported by three singles: "XO Tour Llif3", "The Way Life Goes" and "Sauce It Up".
-The album debuted at number one on the US Billboard 200 with 135,000 album-equivalent units, and received positive reviews from most critics.
+The album was supported by three singles, "XO Tour Llif3", "The Way Life Goes", and "Sauce It Up".
+Luv Is Rage 2 received generally positive reviews from critics, debuting at number one on the US Billboard 200 with 135,000 album-equivalent units, of which 28,000 were pure album sales.
+On December 10, 2024, the album was certified five-times platinum by the Recording Industry Association of America (RIAA) for combined sales, streaming, and track-sale equivalents of 5,000,000 units.

 Background

-In November 2016, Lil Uzi Vert initially announced Luv Is Rage 2 that would suffer from numerous delays amid confusion.
-In February 2017, Lil Uzi released an extended play (EP), Luv Is Rage 1.5 containing four tracks for streaming on SoundCloud.
+In November 2016, after the release of 1017 vs. the World, a collaborative extended play with American rapper Gucci Mane, Lil Uzi Vert initially announced Luv Is Rage 2, that would suffer from numerous delays amid confusion.
+In February 2017, Lil Uzi released an extended play, Luv Is Rage 1.5 containing four tracks for streaming on SoundCloud.
 It serves as a prequel for Luv Is Rage 2; as well as Uzi previewing snippets of those songs online throughout the whole year.
 In July 2017, DJ Drama and Don Cannon premiered five songs on their Shade 45 radio show, which were not to be included on the album.
 On August 24, 2017, Lil Uzi unexpectedly announced the release of Luv Is Rage 2 a day before release via social media, including the cover art and track listing.